WebAssembly/component-model/design/mvp/Explainer.md

 all four types aliases in the outer component are unequal, reflecting the fact that each instance of `$C` generates two fresh resource types.

-If a single resource type definition is exported greater than once, the exports after the first are equality-bound to the first export.
+If a single resource type definition is exported more than once, the exports after the first are equality-bound to the first export.
 For example, the following component:
 ```wasm